Myanmar's Suu Kyi handed 5 year jail term for corruption | Politics

 - Myanmar

+The judge in the capital, Naypyitaw, handed down the verdict within moments of the court convening, said the source, who declined to be identified because the trial is being held behind closed doors, with information restricted.
+It was not immediately clear if Suu Kyi, 76, the figurehead of Myanmar's struggle against military dictatorship, would be transferred to a prison to serve the sentence.

+Since her arrest she has been held in an undisclosed location, where junta chief Min Aung Hlaing previously said she could remain after earlier convictions in December and January for comparatively minor offences, for which she has been sentenced to six years altogether.
+A spokesman for the military government was not immediately available for comment.

-The case centered on allegations that Suu Kyi, 76, accepted 11.4 kg (402 oz) of gold and cash payments totaling $600,000 from her protege-turned-accuser, former Yangon chief minister Phyo Min Thein.
-Suu Kyi had denied the charges and called the allegations "absurd".
+The latest case centred on allegations that Suu Kyi, accepted 11.4 kg (402 oz) of gold and cash payments totalling $600,000 from her protege-turned-accuser, former chief minister of the city of Yangon, Phyo Min Thein.
+Suu Kyi had called the allegations "absurd".

-It was not immediately clear if Suu Kyi would be transferred to a prison.
-She has been held in an undisclosed location, where junta leader Min Aung Hlaing said she could remain after earlier guilty verdicts in other cases.
-The international community has dismissed the trials as farcical and has demanded her immediate release.
+'THIS WON'T LAST' Nay Phone Latt, a former official in Suu Kyi's ousted ruling party, said any court decisions were temporary, because military rule would not last long.

+"We do not recognise the terrorist junta's rulings, legislation, or the judiciary ... the people do not acknowledge them either," said Nay Phone Latt, who is with a shadow National Unity Government (NUG) that has declared a people's revolt against military rule.
+"I don't care how long they want to sentence, whether it's one year, two years, or whatever they want.
+This won't last."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)